AntonisGkortzis/UnitTestingDemoProject/README.md

 ```
 mvn clean install
 ```
 This command will also generate a report of the code coverage produced by JaCoCo.
-The report will be located in the following path:
+The report will be located in the following path for each module:
 ```
 target/site/jacoco
 ```